mikael-andersson/primarvarden/README.md

+# License
+See LICENSE.txt for the license text and for a short description of the project.

 # Installation
-You do not need to install anything since the git repository holds all necessary libraries and the compiler and runtime SBCL (Linux 64 bit).
+You do not need to install anything since the Git repository holds all necessary libraries (libs) and the compiler and runtime SBCL (Linux 64 bit).
+The Git repository consist of the Git submodules quicklisp and sbcl, which are required for it to run.
+If already have sbcl and the quicklisp libs, then it is not a necessity to clone them.
+You need however to make sure that you have the right libs in quicklisp and a version of sbcl that will work.

 # Directory structure and most relevant files and directories
-* primarvarden/: main git repository
+* primarvarden/: main Git repository
-    * quicklisp/: libraries such as weblocks and all its dependencies, git submodule
+    * quicklisp/: libs such as weblocks and all its dependencies, Git submodule
         * local-projects/: local project that isn't part of Quicklisp.
-    * sbcl/: compiler and runtime for Linux 64 bit, git submodule
+    * sbcl/: compiler and runtime for Linux 64 bit, Git submodule
     * webapp/: the web application itself
         * data/: database snapshots directory
         * script/server: run server, read documentation in the script for how it works.